7Pawns/Image-Compressor/README.md

-# Image-Compressor
+# Image-Compressor-API
-Image compressor for all famous formats
+Image compressor for all famous formats using zlib and next.js